ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 can delay sending messages selectively to cause the timestamp on a hub to be later.
-Note that the optional franking mechanism discussed in Section 5.4.1.2 of
-{{?I-D.ietf-mimi-protocol}} prevents follower servers from modifying the timestamp.
+Note that the optional franking mechanism discussed in Section 5.4.1.2 of [@?I-D.ietf-mimi-protocol] prevents follower servers from modifying the timestamp.

 > **TODO**: Discuss how to sanity check lastSeen, timestamp and the MLS